chiayi0327/data-visualization-voial/README.md

 Check file - `FinalProject-PhaseTwo-GroupA.ipynb`

 ### Phase 3
 We decided to deploy our interactive dashboard with **voila**.
 Below are installation steps and our results.
-Code is in file `phasethree_voila.ipynb`.
+Code is in file `IS445_Final Project _Phase Three_Group A.ipynb`.
 Please see the following steps as below to help your installation.
 Then, you may have website run successfully with voila and get the final results and interactive visualizations!

 ## Prerequisite
 0. install [voila](https://voila.readthedocs.io/en/stable/install.html) in your computer.